How to Write a Cheque in Canada?

 Amount in Words

-The next step is to write the same amount in words below the payee’s name in the respective field.
+The next step is to write out the dollar amount in words below the payee’s name in the respective field.
 This field is not legally required to be filled in, but it is highly recommended that you write your cheque amount in words as well.
 If the amount in numeric form does not match the amount written in words, the teller will cash the cheque with the amount written in words.
 If you know how to write a cheque RBC (Royal Bank of Canada), you can easily fill in this field.

 For an amount of $540.26 – you will write it as “Five hundred and forty dollars and 26 cents,” or “Five hundred and forty dollars and 26/100”.
 Alternatively, you can also write the amount as “Five hundred and forty and 26/100 dollars”.
 The cents amount is either written as a fraction or written in numbers with the word “cents” followed by it.